-An understanding of odour emission and atmospheric chemistry coupled with our detailed dispersion modelling expertise, allows the firm to assess various concerns arising from industrial and commercial installations.
+An understanding of odour emissions and atmospheric chemistry coupled with our detailed dispersion modelling expertise, allows us to assess various concerns arising from industrial and commercial installations.
 The likely impact of existing odour sources on nearby sensitive receptors can be assessed and advice given as appropriate.

 - Odour impact assessment ranging from screening to detailed studies;

 - Odour monitoring and odour sensitivity testing;

 - Design of mitigation measures; and

 DustScan’s approach to odour assessment is based on the up-to-date guidance available from national Government, the Scottish Environmental Protection Agency (SEPA) and the Environment Agency (EA) along with the industry best practice odour assessment guidance available from Institute of Air Quality Management (IAQM).

 The assessment process typically involves a discussion with the client and other stakeholders in the proposal, such as the local regulator.
 A technical proposal is then prepared for the client detailing the project specific methods of approach, including addressing any regulatory concerns.
 Typically, odour assessments for planning or permitting involve:-

 - Identifying relevant local, regional and national policies;